Developing your code

 . ├── competition-simulator-<version> │ ├── ... │ └─ worlds │ └── Arena.wbt └── robot.py

 Unless otherwise stated, the simulator’s API is the same as the real SR API described in the programming docs.

-0 has the left wheel in port
+Your robot has one motor board attached, the left wheel in port

 m0, and the right wheel in